digitalspring/whitepaper/whitepaper.md

-Finally, the question of whether metadata is exposed in any way, e.g. whether peers participating in the DHT get to see who accesses or pushes messages to the queue (i.e. who is in touch with whom), boils down to whether the DHT exposes metadata (i.e. who creates and who accesses key-value pairs in the table).
-Assuming that this data is indeed obfuscated, a mailbox implemented in this way would provide a temporary and secure storage for (small) offline messages and notifications that is free and doesn't require any manual setup on the part of the user.
+Finally, the question of whether metadata is exposed in any way, e.g. whether peers participating in the DHT get to see who accesses or pushes messages to the queue (i.e. who is in touch with whom), boils down to whether the DHT exposes metadata (i.e. the information who creates and who accesses key-value pairs in the table).
+Assuming that this data is indeed obfuscated, a mailbox implemented in this way would provide a temporary and privacy-preserving storage for (small) offline messages and notifications that is free and doesn't require any manual setup on the part of the user.
 Moreover, as long as all peers in the network participate in the DHT mechanism (which is necessary for the p2p network to function, anyway), no further incentivization is needed.

 <!--